 Disposal of electronic waste at UOW

-If you are located at other Campus locations please contact the Environmental Unit for advice on how best to dispose of your UOW electronic waste items.
+If you are located at other campus locations, please contact the Environment Unit for advice on how best to dispose of your UOW electronic waste items.

 What items are considered electronic waste?

 The following is a list of the type of items that are considered electronic waste and are not to be disposed of via the normal waste collection processes (landfill).